 Many organizations don’t use LDAP or active directory for user authentication.
-In other scenarios, some users are not in LDAP and are created only in ThoughtSpot.
+In other scenarios, some users aren’t in LDAP and are created only in ThoughtSpot.
 In such cases, you can choose to authenticate users against ThoughtSpot internal authentication.

 |Before a user logs into ThoughtSpot, that user must exist in ThoughtSpot.
 This is independent of the authentication mechanism.|

-If you disable local authentication, no local user can log in to ThoughtSpot.
+If you disable local authentication, no local user can sign in to ThoughtSpot.

 You can enable or disable local authentication from the Admin Console.

 Navigate to the Admin Console by clicking on the Admin tab from the top navigation bar.
 Select Local from the side navigation bar that appears.